BlitzkriegSoftware/postgres-enterprise-queue/doc/USE_QUEUE.md

 ### (2) NAK (Can't complete)

 The unit of work can not be processed successfully, and some other client should process it.
-This is also what happens if the message times out.
+This is also what happens if the message times out (see the discussion below on )

 ```sql
 call {schema}.message_nak(msg_id, client_id, 'uow fail');